Is Peanut Butter Good or Bad For Bodybuilding? (Pros & Cons)

 Peanut Butter and Jelly Smoothie

-Following a workout, we need protein and carbs primarily, but fats can be added for flavour and satiety.
-Enter the peanut butter and jelly smoothie, which not only tastes incredible but also delivers all the nutrients we need!
+Following a workout, we need protein and carbs primarily, but fats can be added for flavor and satiety.
+Enter the peanut butter and jelly smoothie, which tastes incredible and delivers all the necessary nutrients.

 For 1 Smoothie: 388 Calories with 37g Carbs, 31g Protein, and 16g Fat